jehy/telegram-test-api/README.md

 You can either include it your Node.JS test code or start api separately as a service.

+Client requests to API can be made via special client, received from code, or via special api (not compatible with telegram client api).

 ## Using as a separate service